Design Critique: DICE (iOS App)

 Purchasing a ticket

 Below the main event information are buttons to save, play, share, like, or dislike the event.
 These buttons use simple, familiar icons paired with action labels.
 The combination of iconography and text strengthens the affordances of each button, making it obvious what actions are possible.
-Users do not have to guess what each button does, helping bridge the gap between knowledge in the head and knowledge in the world.
+I do not have to guess what each button does, helping bridge the gap between knowledge in the head and knowledge in the world.

 Further down the page is the event description written by the organizer, followed by event policies.
 This content is visually separated from the main actions, reinforcing a clear conceptual model: high-level details first, and more in-depth information second.